Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name.md

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: a point

-  Given -give-initial-values-and-conditions
+Given the game is started and the system conditions are working fine

-  When -event-happens
+When the paddle moves in a direction other than ball

-  Then -module-does-this
+Then the ball collides with the wall and a point is scored

 ### -add-scenario-if-needed